informalsystems/quartz/docs/getting_started.md

 ```
 This command will compile the smart contract to WebAssembly and build the contract binary.

 The following configuration assumes that the `wasmd` node will be running in the same Azure instance as the enclave.
+TODO - wasdm or neutrond
 If you wish to use another enclave provider you have to make sure that `QUARTZ_NODE_URL` is set to the enclave address and port as an argument as in:

 ```bash